-- It supports healthy maintenance of nervous system and brain in kids.
+- It supports the healthy maintenance of the child’s nervous system and brain.

 Vitamin B Recommendation for Children

-Children of all ages may get their recommended essential daily requirements through a well-balanced, nutritious diet.
+Children of all ages may get their recommended essential daily requirements through a well-balanced and nutritious diet.

-The dosage for a child who is 4 and above:
+The dosage for a child who is 4 and above is:

 - Pantothenic acid- 10 mg per day

 - Biotin- 300 mcg per day

 - Vitamin B12- 6 mcg per day